khartinger/RCC5V/README.md

 [To the top of the page](#up)
 <a name="x30"></a>

-# The system structure at a glance
+# The RCC-system at a glance
 The overall railway component control (RCC) system consists of six parts:
 1. __FEED-IN__ (power supply): Feeding into the system with DCC and supply voltage (here AC voltage) by external components.
 2. __SUPPLY__ (module supply): The 25-pin plug with 5V power supply as well as the AC and DCC connection.